 Trigger: Guns in general, pistols in particular, bring back the memory of her past trauma and cause her to throw up.

 Tsundere: After getting along with Kirito when thinking he's a female player, she starts acting cold and angry towards Kirito after finding out his true gender for the first time right before the Bo B qualifiers, but still helps him out.

 Worthy Opponent: Sees Kirito as one, and wants to face against him in a future Bullet of Bullets tournament so they can finally have a proper battle.
 Though she'll never admit it, she greatly admires his skill, and even secretly bought her own lightsaber to practice deflecting bullets, with limited success.

-Always Someone Better: Duels with ace hero Kirito twice and wins both rounds.
-It is debatable who is actually more skilled, as Kirito never fights her with his signature two bladed style, but her reaction speed and VRMMORPG experience are significantly better than his.
-Kirito stated that if she had entered SAO, the system would have awarded her the dual blades ability rather than him due to her superior reflexes.
+Always Someone Better: Duels with Kirito twice and wins both rounds.
+It is debatable who is actually more skilled, as Kirito never fights her with his signature style, but her reaction speed and VRMMORPG experience are significantly better than his.
+Kirito even stated that had she been in SAO, the system would have instead granted her the dual blades ability due to her superior reflexes.

 Angsty Surviving Twin: Averted for the most part, but shows hints of this when she gets strongly attached to Asuna due to her resemblance to her twin sister.

 Badass Adorable: She's one of the kindest and most cheerful person in ALO.
 She's also probably the only person who can beat Kirito in a fair duel.